 Jasper’s integration footprint leans toward enterprise marketing stacks.
 Native Surfer SEO connection runs directly inside the Jasper document editor, so you can score content against target keywords without copying it anywhere else.
 The Grammarly extension layers on top automatically for grammar polish.
 A WordPress plugin pushes drafts straight to your blog as drafts, and the Chrome extension surfaces Jasper inside Gmail, Google Docs, and Notion.
 For technical teams, Jasper exposes a REST API on Business plans only.

 Writesonic’s integration story is wider but shallower.
-It connects to Surfer SEO, WordPress, Shopify, Webflow, Wix, and Zapier — meaning a writer running an ecommerce store or a no-code site can push content to a live page in two clicks.
+It connects to Surfer SEO, WordPress, Shopify, Webflow, Wix, and Zapier, meaning a writer running an ecommerce store or a no-code site can push content to a live page in two clicks.
 The Chrome extension works in any text field on the web, which is more flexible than Jasper’s per-app integrations.
-The API is included on the $16/month Freelancer plan, not gated to top-tier customers.
+The API is available on the standard plans, not gated to top-tier customers.

 The practical impact: if your blog runs on WordPress and your team already uses Surfer for SEO, either tool works.
 If you publish to Shopify or Webflow, Writesonic saves you the copy-paste step.
-If you need API access on a sub-$20/month plan, only Writesonic offers it.
+If you need API access without enterprise-tier pricing, Writesonic is the one that offers it.

 One often-overlooked detail: both tools have a Google Docs extension, but Jasper’s “Commands” feature inside Docs (a slash-command interface that runs templates without leaving the document) is unique.
 For writers who live in Docs, that one feature can outweigh every other comparison point.